chientrm/site/blog/2022-09-26-improve-your-health-and-productivity-with-these-diets/index.md

 - Reduce self-reported hunger.
 - Increased gut hormone release.

+## Discussion

+Researches does not state that anybody should apply any method.
+Doctor's supervision is appropriated.

+## Conclusion

+Should only try one method at a time to clarify results.
+Self-monitoring your health and productivity while conducting.

 ## References

 - [Five Days Periodic Fasting Elevates Levels of Longevity